 HealthShare Exchange (HSX) is unique as an organization by having three health plans as Founding Members.
 The collaboration between payer and providers HSX encourages across its services benefits all parties that strive to provide and manage patient care in the most effective and efficient way possible.
 By being able to easily access members’ data, HSX member health plans are able to more effectively coordinate care with patients and their treating providers.

-- Health Plans subscribe to panels of current members and receive timely notifications when they are hospitalized or present to an emergency department and then are subsequently discharged.
+- Hospital-owned ambulatory practices can subscribe to panels of patients and receive timely notifications when their patients are hospitalized or present to an emergency department and then are subsequently discharged.

 - Encounter Notification Service (ENS) Overview

 Encounter Notification Service (ENS) – For Hospitals

 - Once a hospital or health system supplies Admit, Discharge, Transfer (ADT) feeds to HSX, HSX to automatically subscribe discharged patients from the inpatient setting for the participating hospital or system.